ven7782/AmpyFin/README.md

 **Features**:

-- **trading_strategies_v1.py**: First iteration of AmpyFin used 5 strategies.
+- **trading_strategies_v1.py**: Archived first iteration of AmpyFin used 5 strategies.
 This file is not supported anymore but is a great reference material
-- **trading_strategies_v2.py**: Houses most of the older strategies being used in the ranking system.
+- **trading_strategies_v2.py**:  Archived second gen older strategies being used in the ranking system.
 Contains 50 strategies with a lot leaning towards momentum.
-- **trading_strategies_v2_1.py**: Newer version that complements the older strategies.
+- **trading_strategies_v2_1.py**: Archived second gen older strategies that complements the older strategies in trading_strategies_v2.py.
 Houses 10 more strategies.
 This is where newer strategies will be implemented until it caps at 50 strategies as well.
+- **talib_indicators.py**: Contains all the technical indicators used in the strategies.
+To visit the documentation for each technical indicator, please visit the following link: [Link to TA](https://ta-lib.org/).
+These indicators were not developed by me, but I have modified their use to fit the needs of AmpyFin.

 ### 🔧 helper_files/*